EDUCBA

 Example 2-5

-Now we will apply the Vlookup function using the TRUE.
+Now we will apply the Vlookup function using TRUE.

 Example 2-6

-Once we press enter or get exited from the Vlookup syntax, then are physique type in cell F2 as GENERAL as shown below.
+Once we press enter or get exited from the Vlookup syntax, our physique type in cell F2 is GENERAL, as shown below.

 Example 2-7

-The reason behind, getting General in cell F2 is because of TRUE range lookup in vlookup syntax.
-As we did not have of the age as 53, so Vlookup True returned us the value as General because before 53, we got general physique in cell B4.
+The reason for getting General in cell F2 is the TRUE range lookup in vlookup syntax.
+As we did not have the age as 53, so Vlookup True returned us the value as General because, before 53, we got general physique in cell B4.

-If we again change the value, let say 31.
-Then we will be getting the value which is closer to 31 as per the table.
+If we again change the value, let’s say 31.
+Then we will get a value closer to 31 per the table.
 Here we have 30 in cell B2.

 Example 2-8